Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 ### <a name="neuralNetInterface" id="neuralNetInterface"></a>Options Available for Neural Net

 Most of the options required for neuralNet are dependent on the specific implementation of [NeuralNetInterface](#netInterface).
-For an example of neural net specific configurations, please look at the [Yolo Processor configuration options](#yoloNet).
+For an example of neural net specific configurations, please look at the [YOLO Processor configuration options](#yoloNet).
 The ones that are the same across all implementations are:
 *   type: Optional.
 Can be one of three situations
     1. The fully qualified class name of an implementation of NeuralNetInterface, e.g.